 Fortunately, these complications can be avoided with early treatment by a chiropodist (foot specialist).

 Hammer toes are most frequently caused by repeatedly wearing ill-fitting footwear that forces the toes into a bent position (i.e.: high heels, shoes that are too narrow or too short).
 If they are persistently crowded and forced into that bent position, they may ultimately stay that way and a hammer toe develops.

 Other causes of hammertoe includes:

 There are many effective ways to fully treat and prevent hammertoe in its early stages, so the earlier you seek treatment from a foot specialist, the better.
 These treatments seek to straighten and restore flexibility in the toes, find long term solutions to prevent recurrence and address any side effects or resulting foot issues (i.e.: corns).

 The knowledgeable staff and foot specialists at our foot clinic can offer the following:

 While hammertoes can be easily treated in its earlier stages (so long as the joint remains flexible), if left untreated, it will progress and get worse.
 When the joints become too rigid, surgery may be required.

 If your toes appear bent or you are experiencing mobility issues in your toes, you can schedule an assessment with one of our chiropodists using the booking form below, or contact our clinic directly at 416-769-FEET(3338).
 You can also drop by our clinic for a shoe fitting, where our knowledgeable staff will help you find proper-fitting shoes to accommodate your hammertoes.

-Our Toronto foot clinic is open Monday-Friday 10am-7pm, Saturdays 10am-4pm.
-You do not need a referral to become a patient at our Foot clinic.
+Our Toronto foot clinic is open Mondays to Fridays from 10 am-6 pm, Saturdays from 9 am-4 pm and Sundays from 10 am to 4 pm.
+You do not need a referral to become a patient at our foot clinic.